35 Curious Vaping Statistics & Facts to Spark Your Interest

 (Grand View Research) (Statista)

-Trends and facts about vaping indicate that growth is expected in Europe as well; however, stricter regulation and lack of awareness over existing technology might hinder progress.
+The UK is in second place with a market worth $3,1 billion, followed by Canada, France, and Germany.
+Trends and vaping statistics indicate that growth is expected in Europe as well; however, stricter regulation and lack of awareness over existing technology might hinder progress.

 (PR Newswire) (Technavio)